ICOS-Carbon-Portal/pylib/docs/faq.md

 ## Iteration over `station_id_df` displays `station.name` as an index
-The dataframe provided by `station.getIdList` has a column for station names called "name", `pandas.DataFrame` has an implementation where each column is turned into a attribute.
-An iteration over the rows, like in the below example, will not give the station name
+The dataframe provided by `station.getIdList` has a column for station names called "name", `pandas.DataFrame` has an implementation where each column is turned into an attribute.
+However, an iteration over the rows, like in the below example, will not give the station name

 	from icoscp.station import station